qneyrat/go-grpc-endpoints/readme.md

 EndpointsWrapper is gRPC server.
 It's implement gRPC server interface and call endpoints

-Endpoints struct is endpoints group to crate EndpointsWrapper
+Endpoints struct is endpoints group to create EndpointsWrapper

 You can just write EndpointFunc constructor to hydrate Endpoints struct: